NEW FACE NEW LIFE

 What is a Facelift?

-This procedure consists in repositioting the muscular tissue to its original, natural place, as well as removing the excess of skin.
-It may comprehend the forehead, cheeks, cheekbones, jaw and neck.
+This procedure consists of repositioning the muscle tissue to its original and natural place, as well as removing excess skin.
+It can involve the forehead, cheeks, cheekbones, jaw and neck.

 Who is the Ideal Patient?

 The ideal patient for a Facelift is over 40 years old, that due to the passage of time, has lost skin elasticity, resulting in a wrinkled and flabby appearance.

 This cosmetic surgery procedure is performed by stretching the facial skin through incisions that usually begin in the hairline and extend in a natural line to the front of the ear and continue behind the ear to the lower area of the scalp.